With the banning of electric scooters on campus, Concordia students will now have one less way of getting from class to class.

 “We did some research related to scooter policies on other college campuses, and how they are dealing with scooters,” said Gebhardt.

 In the last few years, colleges such as Yale University and Boston College have announced the ban of e-scooters on their campuses.
-However, their concerns relate more to potential fires stemming from batteries in the e-scooters overheating, and not students damaging school property.
+However, their concerns relate more to potential fires stemming from batteries in the e-scooters overheating, and not from students damaging school property.

 In their decision-making process, the committee looked at the ways CUC is different from other colleges that have banned e-scooters.